Containers are a wonderful and easy way to grow fruits, vegetables and herbs.

 MEDIUM CONTAINER — 8” x 8” minimally

 Medium headed lettuces such as butterhead and looseleaf

 Medium and small headed lettuces

 An easy and readily available planting medium for containers is an organic potting mix.
 This mix is typically lightweight, nutrient rich and holds moisture well.
-Some brands we have used and trust are G&B Organics and Espoma.

 You can also make your own potting mix.
 All ingredients listed below can easily be found at your local garden supply center.